Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 GitHub is the place for collaborative coding and different group members will have to do different tasks in a specific order, to make it through the exercises together, so… Team Up and don’t rush it!

-First, select a team Captain, that person will have to carry out specific tasks.
-If Team is stated, then that refers to all group members and lastly if Crew is stated, then that is everyone but the Captain.
-Please note, that tasks are sequential, so if a task is assigned to the Captain, then the Crew has to await completion before proceeding!
+It is important to note that tasks are sequential, so if a task is assigned to the Captain, then the Crew has to await completion before proceeding!

 Team